alialtioglu/Termproject/README.md

 ### In-game statistics like Goals, Shots, Corners, and Fouls.

-### The primary outcome variables: The number of Red/Yellow Cards and Penalties awarded to each team.
+### The primary outcome variables: The number of Red/Yellow Cards and Penalties awarded or should be awarded  to each team.

 # Data Enrichment